highcharts/node-export-server/README.md

 - GET
   - `/`: An endpoint to perform exports through the user interface the server allows it.
   - `/health`: An endpoint for outputting basic statistics for the server.
+Alongside the export counts it reports `browserConnected`, `consecutiveCreateFailures`, `abandonedExports` and `rejectedForCapacity`, which distinguish a server that has lost its browser from one that is merely busy or being abandoned by its callers.

 ## Switching Highcharts Version at Runtime